slatedb/slatedb/docs/0001-manifest.md

 A full read-modify-write Manifest update contains the following steps:

-1. Read `manifest/current` to find the current manifest.
-Say it's `01HX5JS57YZ3NXZ3H366XRS47R` in this example.
+1. List `manifest` to find the manifest with the largest ID.
+Say it's `00000000000000000002.manifest` in this example.
-2. Read `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` to read the current manifest.
+2. Read `manifest/00000000000000000002.manifest` to read the current manifest.
 3. Update the manifest in memory.
-4. Write the updated manifest to a  new file (say, `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest`).
+4. Write the updated manifest to the next manifest slot (`manifest/00000000000000000003.manifest`).
-5. If (4) was successful, write `01HX5JS90BM7099ED7F34E5WTG` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

 (4) is a CAS operation.
-If the object store does not support CAS, we need to decide if we want to depend on filename entropy or if we want to do object versioning.
-See the TODO in the _`manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest`_ section.
-(5) is a CAS operation.
-A transactional store must be used if CAS is not available.
+Clients will use either real CAS (pattern (1)) or two-phase write (pattern (5)) to update the manifest.

+If the CAS write fails in (4), the client must retry the entire process.
+This is because the client now has.
+The client must find the (new) latest manifest and re-apply its changes.

 Three different processes update the manifest: